 She is the co-founder and artistic director of Stranger Theatre, and has co-created, directed and written eight plays with the company; her work with Stranger Theatre has been seen in Toronto, Montreal, Halifax, Chicago, Philadelphia, New York City and Istanbul.
-She was a playwright-in-residence at Tarragon Theatre from 2009-2017, and has written two plays for Tarragon, After Akhmatova, and The Bakelite Masterpiece, which was subsequently produced in the US by The Berkshire Theatre Group (Stockbridge, MA) in fall 2016, and by New Rep Theatre in Boston in spring 2018.
-She is a frequent collaborator with immersive theatre company Zuppa Theatre, with two commissions from the company: The Archive of Missing Things and This Is Nowhere.
-Her short stories, poems and essays have appeared in a wide variety of magazines, and in The O. Henry Prize Stories 2017.
-She is the Writer-in-Residence at McMaster University for the 2018-19 academic year, and lives in Toronto with her partner and their three children.
+She was a playwright-in-residence at Tarragon Theatre from 2009-2017, and wrote two plays for Tarragon, After Akhmatova, and The Bakelite Masterpiece, which went on to multiple American productions.
+She is a frequent collaborator with immersive theatre company Zuppa Theatre, most recently on The Archive of Missing Things and This Is Nowhere.
+Her short stories, poems and essays have appeared in a wide variety of magazines.
+She has been writer in residence at McMaster University, and mentored emerging writers through the University of Guelph Creative Writing MFA, the University of Toronto School of Continuing Studies, Diaspora Dialogues, and Sisters Writes.
+She lives in Toronto with her partner and their three children.